open-eid/CDOC2/old_files_and_docs/mkdocs_try1/cdoc2-proto-crypto-spec/docs/ch03_container_format.md

 # CDOC2 container format

 ## Abstracted format
-This section describes the CDOC 2.0 format from an abstract point of view, presenting the data contents and data models used therein without referencing the specifics of the serialized format.
+This section describes the CDOC2 format from an abstract point of view, presenting the data contents and data models used therein without referencing the specifics of the serialized format.
 ### Basic principles
 The basic principles outlined below will provide the user of this specification with points of reference for understanding the details of the specification.